FallenChromium/Acer-Swift3-2018-hackintosh/README.md

 ## What is NOT working

-- Built-in Wifi
+- Built-in Wifi\BT card
-    - Must be replaced
+    - Stock Wi-Fi card can be used with [itlwm](https://github.com/OpenIntelWireless/itlwm) and [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware), but because I don't have stock card anymore and I use Broadcom Wi-Fi for AirDrop and Continuity, if you want to use the stock wi-fi card, try to make it work yourself.
+On success, feel free to open an issue to describe your efforts and pull request to help other people!

 - Built-in SD card reader
 - Fingerprint
-    - It's detected but it is useless (can't authenticate on lockscreen or in password manager), so I decided to disable that port (I got shitloads of BiometricKit errors)
+    - It's detected but it is useless (can't authenticate on lockscreen or in password manager), so I decided to disable that port.
 - SSD.
 I had kernel panics with Intel 660p, I don't know if it works now, but 10.13.4 and lower certainly had problems with it.
+As far as I know, not a problem anymore with Catalina and up.
     - Replaced with Samsung EVO970 250GB

 **What was not tested**

 - HDMI

-## What must be done
+## Optional things to do

 - Replace Wi-Fi module
     - I've installed DW1560 which is based on Broadcom BCM94352Z, all is working great

 - Replace SSD (stock one may or may not work fine, you should note that it can cause kernel panics)
     - Replaced with EVO970 250GB

-- Follow my guide

 ## 1. Updating BIOS to the latest version and BIOS configuration